justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 #### Double

-A maximum of two Buttons are allowed within the Modal’s footer, with the primary Button right aligned and the lower emphasis Button on the left.
+A maximum of two Buttons are allowed within the Modal’s footer, with the primary Button right-aligned and the lower-emphasis Button on the left.

 {% contentPageImage {
     src: "../../../assets/img/components/modal/overview/modifier-footer-double.png",